-Nine directors will be elected at our 2019 annual meeting of shareholders for a term of one year expiring at our 2020 annual meeting, and will serve until their respective successors have been elected, or until their earlier resignation or removal.
+Eight directors will be elected at our 2020 annual meeting of shareholders for a term of one year expiring at our 2021 annual meeting, and will serve until their respective successors have been elected, or until their earlier resignation or removal.
 Each of the nominees for director was previously elected as a director of the company by our shareholders.
+Mr. Fradin has decided not to stand for re-election due to other time commitments, and will not be a director effective as of the conclusion of the 2020 annual meeting.